Lately, I’ve been

 Onion, petalled*

-Red Pepper, in small slices
+Red Pepper, in small

 Colby Jack cheese, shredded